relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

   * Install TensorFlow, TFLearn and run their basic tests to ensure they run correctly.
 This may also require installing CUDA depending on whether you want to use the GPU version of TensorFlow.
-TFLearn requires Python we tested ours with python 3.5.2
+TFLearn requires Python we tested ours with python 3.5.2.
+Not needed if you only want to run our GO based classier engines.

   * **setGoEvn.bat** - will set the GOHOME directory to current working directory in a command prompt.
 This is required for the GO compiler to find the